 - Topicals: 16 oz. of infused topical product in solid form or 72 oz. in liquid form

-Can I buy edible marijuana products in Washington?
+Can I buy edible cannabis products in Washington?

-Can I take marijuana home if I live in another state or country?
+Can I take cannabis home if I live in another state or country?

-No. All marijuana and marijuana products purchased in Washington must be consumed in Washington.
+No. All cannabis and cannabis products purchased in Washington must be consumed in Washington.

 Where can I consume my recent purchase?

-Legally, you can only consume in marijuana in private or you risk a civil penalty of $100.
+Legally, you can only consume cannabis in private or you risk a civil penalty of $100.
 In the city of Seattle, the fine for public consumption is $27.
-It is common to see citizens consuming marijuana in public in Seattle, particularly at events like Hempfest.
+It is common to see citizens consuming cannabis in public in Seattle, particularly at events like Hempfest.

-How Many Marijuana Plants Can I Grow in Washington?
+How Many Cannabis Plants Can I Grow in Washington?

 What is a dab?